Philadelphia Deck Roof Railing Collapse Lawyer

 The North American Deck and Railing Association (NADRA) keeps track of incidents that involve decks collapsing.
-They estimate that most of the collapses occur because the decks are not maintained properly, are old, carry too much weight or aren't properly constructed.
-More importantly, they believe that over 40,000 decks in the United States are in great need of repair and are unsafe.
+They estimate that most of the collapses occur due to the deck not being maintained properly, being old, carrying too much weight, or not being properly constructed.
+Overall, they believe that over 40,000 decks in the United States are in great need of repair, and are unsafe.

 Injuries involved with deck, roof, and railing failures include death, brain damage, crushed bones and cartilage, fractures, cuts, and leg and hip injuries.
 As you can see, the range of injuries is very broad.
-However, no matter which injury you experience, the Law Offices of Greg Prosmushkin are ready to provide their services.
+However, no matter which injury you experience, The Law Offices of Greg Prosmushkin, P.C. are ready to provide their services.
 Give us a call.
 The consultation is free!

-People's rights are governed by the status that a person has on another's property.
+A person’s rights in these cases are governed by the status that person has on another’s property.
 If you are there for business, then you are owed the highest duty of care by the owner of the property.
-If you are there to spend money by being on the property, then you are an invitee and again, you are owed the highest duty of care.
+If you are there to spend money by being on the property, then you are an invitee, and, once again, you are owed the highest duty of care.
 Below the invitee status is licensee status.
-You have permission to be on the property but the owner is not responsible for you like they would be if you were an invitee.
-The duty to inspect for hidden defects or problems is not the responsibility of the owner.
+In this case, you have permission to be on the property, but the owner is not responsible for you to the same extent they would be if you were an invitee.
+So far as licensees are concerned, the duty to inspect for hidden defects or problems is not the responsibility of the owner.
 If you are there without permission then you may be deemed a trespasser.
-A trespasser is not entitled to many rights as compared to an invitee or licensee.
+A trespasser is not entitled to many rights, in comparison to an invitee or licensee.

-At the Law offices of Greg Prosmushkin, PC, our lawyers will go to great lengths to explain the distinctions between an invitee, a licensee, and a trespasser.
-They will counsel you on what to expect and will dispel any concerns you may have.
+At The Law Offices of Greg Prosmushkin, P.C., our Personal Injury Lawyers will go to great lengths to explain the distinctions between an invitee, a licensee, and a trespasser clearly to you.
+They will counsel you on what to expect, and will dispel any concerns you may have.
 Again, the consultation is free, so just give us a call!

 This content was written on behalf of Greg Prosmushkin.